mozilla/mozjpeg/README.md

 ==========================

 For the most part, libjpeg-turbo should produce identical output to libjpeg v6b.
+There are two exceptions:

+1. When decompressing a JPEG image that uses 4:4:0 chrominance subsampling, the outputs of libjpeg v6b and libjpeg-turbo can differ because libjpeg-turbo implements a "fancy" (smooth) 4:4:0 upsampling algorithm and libjpeg did not.

-The one exception to this is when using the floating point DCT/IDCT, in which case the outputs of libjpeg v6b and libjpeg-turbo can differ for the following reasons:
+2. When using the floating point DCT/IDCT, the outputs of libjpeg v6b and libjpeg-turbo can differ for the following reasons:

     - The SSE/SSE2 floating point DCT implementation in libjpeg-turbo is ever so slightly more accurate than the implementation in libjpeg v6b, but not by any amount perceptible to human vision (generally in the range of 0.01 to 0.08 dB gain in PNSR.)

     - When not using the SIMD extensions, libjpeg-turbo uses the more accurate (and slightly faster) floating point IDCT algorithm introduced in libjpeg v8a as opposed to the algorithm used in libjpeg v6b.
 It should be noted, however, that this algorithm basically brings the accuracy of the floating point IDCT in line with the accuracy of the accurate integer IDCT.
-The floating point DCT/IDCT algorithms are mainly a legacy feature, and they do not produce significantly more accuracy than the accurate integer algorithms (to put numbers on this, the typical difference in PNSR between the two algorithms is less than 0.10 dB, whereas changing the quality level by 1 in the upper range of the quality scale is typically more like a 1.0 dB difference.)
+The floating point DCT/IDCT algorithms are mainly a legacy feature, and they do not produce significantly more accuracy than the accurate integer algorithms.
+(To put numbers on this, the typical difference in PNSR between the two algorithms is less than 0.10 dB, whereas changing the quality level by 1 in the upper range of the quality scale is typically more like a 1.0 dB difference.)

     - If the floating point algorithms in libjpeg-turbo are not implemented using SIMD instructions on a particular platform, then the accuracy of the floating point DCT/IDCT can depend on the compiler settings.

 While libjpeg-turbo does emulate the libjpeg v8 API/ABI, under the hood it is still using the same algorithms as libjpeg v6b, so there are several specific